originalsteve51/clock-controller/README.md

-# clock-controller
+# Clock Controller
-A Raspberry Pi based controller for a vintage IBM remote clock
+A Raspberry Pi based controller for a vintage IBM remote clock.
+This program also demonstrates how to use GPIO event-driven input and Python threading to asynchronously operate long-running functions from a set of pushbutton inputs.
+Button presses initiate activity on threads leaving the buttons active.
+By keeping the buttons active, long-running functions can be altered by subsequent button presses.